smith911-tech/FriendVerse/Readme.md

 Contributions to Friend Verse are welcome!
 If you encounter any issues or have suggestions for improvement, please submit a pull request or open an issue on the project's repository.

-1. Fork the repository on GitHub.
+1. Clone the project.
-2. Clone your forked repository.
-3. Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix.
-4. Make changes and commit them with descriptive commit messages.
+3. Make changes and commit them with descriptive commit messages.
-5. Push your changes to your forked repository.
+4. Push your changes.
-6. Submit a pull request to the main repository.
+5. Submit a pull request to the main repository.

 ---